Li-Yau type inequality for curves in any codimension: Elastic flows

 The energy quantization observed here is summarized as follows: \begin{proposition} Let $C$ be the set of all closed elasticae in $\mathbf{R}^n$, $n\geq3$.
 Then there is a strictly increasing sequence $\{b_k\}_{k=1}^{\infty}\subset[4\pi^2,\infty)$ such that $\bar{B}(C)=\{b_1,b_2,\dots\}$ and that $b_1=4\pi^2$, $b_2=4\varpi^*$, and $b_3=16\pi^2$.
 In addition, the preimage $\bar{B}^{-1}(b_1)$ consists of circles, $\bar{B}^{-1}(b_2)$ figure-eight elasticae, and $\bar{B}^{-1}(b_3)$ two-fold circles. \end{proposition}

 We finally discuss elastic flows of open curves (cf.\ references in \cite{Mantegazza2021}), where we may also obtain similar thresholds as in the above theorems (with $4\varpi^*$ replaced by $\varpi^*$).
-Such thresholds are particularly effective for the zero Navier boundary condition as there always exist admissible initial curves below $\varpi^*$.
-However, for the clamped boundary condition it may happen that no admissible curve exists below the threshold.
+Such thresholds are particularly effective for the zero Navier boundary condition, i.e., $\kappa(0)=\kappa(1)=0$, as there always exist admissible initial curves below $\varpi^*$.
+However, for the clamped boundary condition, i.e., $\gamma(0)=P_0$, $\gamma(1)=P_1$, $\gamma_s(0)=V_0$, $\gamma_s(1)=V_1$ for $P_0,P_1,V_0,V_1\in\mathbf{R}^n$ (with $|V_0|=|V_1|=1$), it may happen that no admissible curve exists below the threshold.
 It is also difficult to detect convergent limits; indeed, even global minimizers may not be unique, and it is a quite delicate issue to seek an effective range in which uniqueness holds; see \cite{Miura2020} for details.
+The same discussion is also valid for the fixed-length case.